 -bash: ./ftp_manager.sh: /bin/bash^M: bad interpreter: No such file or directory

 It looks like there is a dos line ending in the script file.
 The clue is the ^M. To fix this, open the script in vi or vim editor, and type the following line:

-And then, type the following to save the file.
+And then, type the following to save and exit the file.

 Again, run the script as shown below.
 This time it should work.
 I suggest the author to fix this as well.